• Skip to main content

 Fruit: Dry

-Fruit description: Curvey, veined pods to 10cm long, holding numerous black seeds and with a red or orange aril from September to October.
+Fruit description: Curvey, veined pods, changing from purple-green to whitish-brown, to 10cm long, holding numerous black seeds and with a red or orange aril from September to October.

 Distribution Cape York and Carmilla, south of Mackay.